-- (a) In the Preliminary Rounds of any Round and Advanced Rounds of the International Rounds, Judges may not provide any feedback that would reveal the contents of the Bench Memorandum, the scores given to individual oralists, or the result of the Match. - (b) In the Elimination Rounds of any Round, Judges may not provide any feedback that would reveal the contents of the Bench Memorandum or scores given to individual oralists.
+- (a) In the Preliminary Rounds of any Round, Judges may not provide any feedback that would reveal the contents of the Bench Memorandum, the scores given to individual oralists, or the result of the Match. - (b) In the Elimination Rounds of any Round, Judges may not provide any feedback that would reveal the contents of the Bench Memorandum or scores given to individual oralists.
 The results of the Match may be revealed to the Teams only if the judges are instructed to do so by the Administrator.